hell-llex/nodejs2024Q3-service/README.md

 ### Testing

-> **Note**: Make sure the application is running by executing `docker-compose up --build` before running any tests to ensure they work correctly.
+> **Note**: Make sure the application is running by executing `docker-compose up --build -d` before running any tests to ensure they work correctly.

 The project includes comprehensive test suites for: